oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

-Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker
+Apache HTTP Server with Oracle WebLogic Server Proxy Plugin on Docker
 ===============
-This project includes a quick start Dockerfile and samples for standalone Apache Web Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin based on Oracle Linux.
+This project includes a quick start Dockerfile and samples for standalone Apache HTTP Server with 12.2.1.3.0 Oracle WebLogic Server Proxy Plugin based on Oracle Linux.
 The certification of Apache on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

 ## How to Build Apache With Plugin Docker Image

-This project offers a Dockerfile for Apache Web Server with Oracle WebLogic Server Proxy Plugin in standalone mode.
+This project offers a Dockerfile for Apache HTTP Server with Oracle WebLogic Server Proxy Plugin in standalone mode.
 To assist in building the images, you can use `buildDockerImage.sh` script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call docker build with their preferred set of parameters.